shaznee/pgw_json_api/README.md

 INTENDED FOR DEMONSTRATION PURPOSES ONLY.
 NOT FOR PRODUCTION USE.

-This is the primary class for interfacing with Global Gateway E4 API.
+This is the primary class for interfacing with Payeezy Gateway JSON API.

 #Quick Start: